What is a makerspace?

 Can I volunteer?

 Yes!
-We rely on volunteers to teach classes, maintain tools, security, you name it.
+We rely on volunteers to teach classes, maintain tools, mentor other makers, you name it!
 Sign up here!

 How are you funded?